• Skip to primary navigation

 Jump to Recipe Print Recipe

-Baked in a cake pan, this Chocolate Raspberry Brownie Cake is perfect for any celebration!
+Baked in a cake pan, this chocolate raspberry brownie cake is perfect for any celebration!
 The brownie is super chocolatey, fudgy, and has fresh raspberries baked directly into the brownie batter.

 brownie with fresh raspberries and powdered sugar on top.

-This raspberry brownie cake has one layer of ooey-gooey brownie that also includes sweet raspeberries.
+This raspberry brownie cake has one layer of ooey-gooey brownie that also includes sweet raspberries.
 Both cocoa powder and a dark chocolate baking bar are mixed directly into the batter for even more chocolate flavor!

 Craving even more brownie recipes?
 Then check out these: dark chocolate brownies, peanut butter cup brownies, and candy cane brownies.